Tahsin-20/CSE220-Data_Structures/README.md

 # CSE220-Data_Structures
-Here you can find all the lab assignments of CSE220
+Here you will find the solutions of all the lab assignments of CSE220 in Java